 Motion Control Systems

-The performance of these complex systems is dependent on the mechanics, motion control electronics, and software used withing the motion control system.
-Typically, a motion control system consists of a motion controller, drive, motor, and a device for position feedback.
+The performance of these complex systems is dependent on the mechanics, motion control electronics, and software used within the motion control system.
+Typically, a motion control system consists of:

 To do this, the drive (which supplies power to the motor) will vary output current to the motor to induce it to rotate or move linearly at a particular speed and direction.
 Think of this like the “muscle” needed to power the motor.

-Motors perform tasks.
+Motors perform tasks in motion control systems.
 Think of this like “hands” in our body metaphor.
 The motor converts the electrical energy to mechanical energy to power the system.
 There are three types of motors commonly used in precision motion control systems: Stepper, Servo, and Piezoelectric (also known simply as “Piezo”).

 Optical Encoders are used for a majority of precision motion control applications.
 An encoder readhead sends light, typically in the visible or IR spectrum towards a scale with a diffraction grating.
 The reflected light from the grating is then processed by the encoder readhead detector and the pulses are used to determine changes in position between the encoder readhead and the scale.